 Grant explains that one of the keys that can help you generate high income with consulting is to charge what you’re worth.

 That includes choosing the right niche (one that has hungry clients and, if possible, low competition), having proof that your services are worth their price, and some basic sales skills.

 Most importantly of all, as Sabri Suby explains, the key to making a million dollars consulting is to find a million-dollar problem.

 The only way to earn more money as a consultant is to provide more value.
 And the only way that you can provide more value is really by solving bigger problems for people, that are more painful, that have bigger impact, and bigger ramifications if you can help somebody go through that transformation and solve that problem.

-Sabri Suby is the founder of King Kong, one of Australia’s top digital marketing agencies and instructor of our flagship premium course Consulting Empire.
+Sabri Suby is the founder of King Kong, one of Australia’s top digital marketing agencies.
 He’s also is the perfect example of a successful consultant who has developed a proven system for growing his skill-based business.